What is Sustainable Fashion?

 - Timeless items should always include both formal and informal clothing, such as a suit, a white T-shirt, jeans, a neat but informal jacket, and a black dress that you can wear during the day and into the evening.

 - The idea is simple: you can mix and match the clothes in your wardrobe to create different outfits.
+For example, you can match your retro t shirts with jeans or trousers for your everyday style.

 2. Try Sustainable Brands